 Shift to Marker Dialog

 In the "Shift to Marker" operation, a Navigator point is added at a feature on an image, then the feature is found in an image at some higher magnification, and the green marker point is placed on the feature.
-The program can then compute the amount that the Navigator item's stage position needs to be shifted so that it corresponds to feature's position at the higher magnification.
+The program can then compute the amount that the Navigator item's stage position needs to be shifted so that it corresponds to the feature's position at the higher magnification.
 In the simplest (and original) use of this operation, the coordinates of all Navigator points are shifted.
 This kind of global shift is appropriate when a single low magnification map is taken and needs to be shifted to give correct positions at a medium magnification, or when the grid position has been perturbed without rotation, so that a global shift is sufficient to restore Navigator positions.
 However, the greater flexibility provided here is needed to be able to use the procedure conveniently at multiple magnifications or when maps to be shifted do not all exist at once.

 The first set of choices are whether to apply the measured shift to all maps at the registration of the image with the marker point, or to ones only at one magnification.
 The latter approach is useful when you want to shift the coordinates of medium-magnification maps so that high magnification targets come out centered, without shifting an already-corrected low-magnification map.
 This is important if you need to pick more positions on the low-magnification map.
 Whenever shifts are applied to Navigator items just at one magnification, the program keeps track of which maps are shifted by assigning them a common "shift cohort" ID, and it also shifts points and polygons that have been drawn on those maps.

 The second set of choices determine whether the measured shift is saved for reuse with the Apply Saved Shift command.
 Saved shifts are useful if maps being shifted at a particular magnification are not all available at once.
 Newly obtained maps can be easily shifted by the same amount as previous ones by using a saved shift.
+A shift is saved specifically for the magnification at which the Navigator item is marked and the magnification of the image with the marker point.
+A saved shift can be used only for maps taken at the lower magnification and the items marked on them.
+The saved shift is used through the Navigator menu item Apply Saved Shift, not by opening this dialog.

 Which items to shift